lorikrell/gamerchic/docs/horror.md

 :::

 :::caution Too Scary?
-If a bit of information or example scene may be too dark, it will be hidden in an option to click and example.
+If a bit of information or example scene may be too dark, it will be hidden in an option to click and expand.

 <details closed>
 <summary>Deeper Horror